cgsdev0/capture-thing/README.md

 you can steal from it though if you want i guess i don't care

 the original code is MIT license, and so is this

+spout (also included in this repo) is under BSD 2-Clause license